Pinenipple/GlobalPlantsDataset/README.md

 4. **Address Data Gaps**: Explore why certain columns (like population) are missing and consider alternative data sources or partial merges.

 By systematically adding variables and looking at multiple years/policies, we can build a more robust model and gather deeper insights for the final project.

+---
+### Midterm Progress:
+For my midterm project, I integrated and analyzed global power plant data alongside socioeconomic, emissions, and policy indicators to study energy use and the energy mix across countries.
+I merged datasets from sources like the Global Power Plant Database, World Bank, IEA, and OECD, and performed comprehensive exploratory data analysis to uncover key trends.
+Initial simple regressions and advanced panel data models—using both Fixed and Random Effects—revealed important differences between within-country changes and cross-country comparisons.
+The Hausman test indicated that time-invariant factors play a significant role, guiding my next steps to incorporate CO₂ emissions data and refine the models further.
+This progress lays a solid foundation for understanding the impact of renewable energy and green policies on emissions and energy use.